Abhyuday911/09_backend_socket.io_chat_app/README.md

 ### 🔗link - https://chat-app-socketio-abhyuday.herokuapp.com/

-This app is made so that a user can communicate to other online users on the app real-time with the help of Socket.io
+This app is made to allow users to communicate in real time with other online users on the app with the help of Socket.io.

+To see this app in action, open the link on two different devices if possible, and you're good to go You can start chatting on these devices.